-- One-fourth pound of ferbam will safen one pound of lead arsenate. - One-half pound of captan will safen one pound of lead arsenate. - One-fourth pound of Cyprex will safen one pound of lead arsenate. - One-half pound of Niacide M will safen one pound of lead arsenate.
+- One-fourth pound of ferbam will safen one pound of lead arsenate. - One-half pound of captan will safen one pound of lead arsenate. - One-half pound of Niacide M will safen one pound of lead arsenate. - One-half pound of Cyprex will safen one pound of lead arsenate.
+Add 1⁄2 pound of ferbam when 2 pounds of lead arsenate are used with 1⁄4 pound of Cyprex.

-Glyodin or Thylate will not safen lead arsenate.
-When using these two fungicides with lead arsenate, reduce the amount suggested per 100 gallons and add either ferbam, captan or Niacide M in quantities required to safen the lead arsenate being used.
+Glyodin and Thylate will not safen lead arsenate.
+When using these two fungicides with lead arsenate, reduce by half the amount suggested per 100 gallons and add either ferbam, captan or Niacide M in quantities required to safen the lead arsenate being used.
 For example, if using glyodin at $1\frac{1}{2}$ pints per 100 gallons with 2 pounds of lead arsenate, you could reduce the amount of glyodin to one pint and use with it one-half pound of ferbam as the arsenical safening agent.